 The biggest — and some say the best!
-This variety bears mouthwatering, 1¼" dark purple-red cherries that are rivaled only by Bing.
+This variety bears mouthwatering, 1¼" dark purple-red cherries.
 Crack-resistant, even after heavy spring rains.
-The tree is a beautiful standout in any landscape during cherry blossom time.
-An excellent pollinator for other sweet cherries.
+The tree puts on a beautiful show in the landscape during spring cherry blossom season.
+Excellent pollinator for other sweet cherries.
+Approximately 60 days from bloom to harvest.
+Disease-resistant to bacterial canker.
+Introduced circa 1997.
 Ripens in mid June.
 Best pollinator: another sweet cherry variety.
 A licensed variety of Cornell University.
 May be covered by U.S.P.P. #11107 or other patents.

 The best way to succeed is to plan before you plant.
 Let’s discuss location: Do you know where you want to plant your new trees?
 Avoid many future problems by considering all aspects of the planting spot, such as:

 Is a pollinator variety present?
 Cross-pollination by a different variety, of the same type of tree, is key to the success of many fruit trees.
 In most cases, its absence is why trees don’t bear fruit or produce poorly.
 Since insects and wind carry pollen from one blossom to the other blossoms the trees should be planted fairly close together, within 50 feet.

 Your tree would love a sunny place with well-drained, fertile soil.
 But it will be quite satisfied with six to eight hours of sunlight.
 Good drainage is required to keep your trees “happy.”
 If your soil has high clay content, use our Coco-Fiber Potting Medium or add one-third peat to the soil at planting time.
 We do not recommend planting fruit trees in heavy, pure clay soils.